pmaxey83/restlessadmin.github.io/_posts/2019-01-26-hello-world.md

 ---

 ![image1](/assets/park.jpg "Copyright Paul Maxey 2019")
-#### For several months now I've been wanting to create my own website, the only problem?
+#### For several months now, I've been wanting to create my own website.
+The only problem?
 It had to follow a few criteria..

 ##### It needed to be: